WanderingxLotus/steamdeck-oled-ath11k-dkms/README.md

 ---

-## Suspend/Resume Workaround (Recommended)
+## Modern Suspend/Resume Workaround (Recommended)

-This script automatically unloads and reloads the WiFi driver when your Deck sleeps/wakes (instead of the previous workaround).
-**It fixes WiFi and prevents full system reboot issues on sleep/wake.**
+If your WiFi drops or fails after sleep/wake, use this script to automatically unload and reload the driver, fixing Steam Deck reboot/wake issues.

 ### **Step 1: Add the system-sleep script**